anasouardini/blog/src/pages/posts/things-you-should-know-before-learning-javascript.md

 as you know HTML is a markup language that creates the DOM elements for your web page, but nowadays it has some really nice features that help reduce your use of CSS, so you're not going to regret it if you really learn HTML as it should be learned, so keep that in mind.

-also CSS still a styling language that styles your DOM elements that you create with HTML, but also it has some changes recently that will help you with reducing the lines of your Javascript code and also its complexity and some of those features are counters, variables (custom properties),  <code>is()</code>, <code>matches()</code>, <code>any()</code>, scroll-snap, and so on, some of them are not supported yet in all browsers and also are a little bit advanced but you get the point.
+also CSS still a styling language that styles your DOM elements that you create with HTML, but also it has some changes recently that will help you with reducing the lines of your Javascript code and also its complexity and some of those features are counters, variables (custom properties),  `is()`, `matches()`, `any()`, scroll-snap, and so on, some of them are not supported yet in all browsers and also are a little bit advanced but you get the point.

 even though doing everything in Javascript is going to help you a lot to have a solid understanding of javascript language, but knowing those features is going to make a better developer overall, and Javascript skills can be enhanced by many exercises and challenges.